-These three criteria are at the same time linked to the geographical, social, cultural and historical context of the referring region.
-Criterion (1) sets the technological framework: what renewable energy facilities are possible to install and to operate in an economically and ecologically efficient way in relation to the geographic situation of the region.
+These three criteria are at the same time linked to the geographical, social, cultural and historical context of the referring region. the technological Criterion (1) sets framework: what renewable energy facilities are possible to install and to operate in an economically and ecologically efficient way in relation to the geographic situation of the region.
 Criterion (2) is the driving force, and also an important argument for decision makers: what will be the economic benefit in respect to e.g. tax income, job creation and energy autarky?
 This has to be calculated on a sound and reliable basis.
-Criterion (3) refers to potential conflicts with the public and/or group of interests and NGOs: what impacts do the extension of RE imply (e.g. on Nature Protection, tourism, forestry etc)?
-The criterion also refers to soft aspects such as an improved public image of the municipality or region to be a "forerunner" or "good practice example" for using RE to a large extent.
+Criterion (3) refers to potential conflicts with the public and/or group of interests and NGOs: what impacts do the extension of Renewable Energies imply (e.g. on Nature Protection, tourism, forestry etc)?
+The criterion also refers to soft aspects such as an improved public image of the municipality or region to be a "forerunner" or "good practice example" for using Renewable Energies to a large extent.
 In some cases this attribute can be used in turn to promote the region for tourism and other branches.
-Criterion (3) is very strongly linked to the social, cultural and historical context.
-Therefore, an aligning communication process with the public should be considered within an RE strategy on local or regional level.

-Taking all three criteria and the crosscutting aspects into account, a balanced consideration of these determinating factors should be taken into consideration in order to develop Renewable Energy Regions of Excellence in the Alpine Space.
+Criterion (3) is very strongly linked to the social, cultural and historical Therefore, context. an aligning communication process with the public should be considered within an Renewable Energies strategy on local or regional level.
+Taking all three criteria and the crosscutting aspects account, balanced into а consideration of these determinating factors should be taken into consideration in order to develop Renewable Energy Regions of Excellence in the Alpine Space.
 Their interconnection by a smart grid would strengthen their visibility and also contribute to an Alpine-wide grid stability and thus to a reliable renewable energy supply.